rhdunn/xquery-intellij-plugin/docs/XPath and XQuery Grammar.md

 and `LetClause` productions with the addition of the `ForBinding` and `LetBinding` productions.

-This change was made to make it easier to implement the variable declaration logic, as each `QuantifiedExprBinding` is a single variable declaration.
+This change was made to make it easier to implement the variable binding logic, as each `QuantifiedExprBinding` is a single variable binding.

 ## Typeswitch Expressions